 There is so much wildlife that can be explored right on your doorstep.
 Release your inner child and let your children be fascinated by the woodlice, ants, worms and beetles.
 Try picking up a large stone, explore an old tree stump, dig in a mud pile or delve into the long grass.
 You could even turn it into a safari adventure or a scavenger hunt.

 Let your imagination flow

 Go for a walk and explore somewhere new, see what you can hear, see and smell?
 Let your senses guide you.
 Bring your imagination to life and create your own story.
 Perhaps there is a troll that lives under the bridge on your walk and you must cast a spell to send it away.
 Or a big bear that lives in the woods that just wants to be friends.
 Nevertheless, children will absolutely love the interaction and the magic and wonder.

 Build a den

 No matter what age you are, everyone loves a den.
-No matter your space or the materials you have available we are sure you can find something to build a den with.
-Add in some comfy cushions, a good book and snuggle up together to enjoy some quality time.
+Also, no matter your space or the materials you have available we are sure you can find something to build a den with.
+Additionally, add in some comfy cushions, a good book and snuggle up together to enjoy some quality time.

 We have plenty of outdoor play opportunities at Trawscwm Treehouse and we look forward to welcoming you soon.